Chowmein

 • To keep them crispy, stir-fry the vegetables and noodles at a high temperature.

 • Since chow mein is prepared over a high flame, have everything ready before you begin.
-Cook the noodles, chop the veggies and combine the sauces with the vinegar and pepper in a bowl.
+Cook the noodles, chop the veggies, and combine the sauces with the vinegar and pepper in a bowl.
 Within a few minutes, after you begin the stir-frying process, everything will be cooked.

 Egg Chowmein